Site updated 09.01.2025

 First row transition metal catalysts for novel reactions

-In the Emerson Stokes Research Group, we are working towards designing new catalysts for novel organic transformations.
+In the Emerson Stokes Research Group, we are working towards designing new catalysts for sustainable novel organic transformations.
 This includes projects aimed at developing new ligands for organometallic complexes, utilizing first-row transition metal catalysts for C-N bond forming reactions, and the efficient, low-cost modifications of known bioactive molecules.
 Our ligand design has involved both N-heterocyclic carbenes (NHCs) and phenanthroline-based architectures for the arylation of small molecules and biomolecules.
 We are interested in exploring the mechanism and redox chemistry involved in many of these catalytic processes as well as understanding the spectroscopic changes that emerge from catalyst turnover.
 In addition, some of our research focus is on devising new methods of heterogeneous and homogeneous catalysis including the use of “soft materials” such as proteins, DNA, and lipids as flexible media to support novel transformations.

 crystal structure of [Cu(phen)(OTf)]+ and DFT derived HOMO